ratanshakya/Todo_App/README.md

-CLOUD AMBASSADORS ASSESSMENT - 1
 # Deploy a Simple Web Application on GCP

-In this documentation, I’ll show you how to deploy a Node.js application with Express and MongoDB using GCP’s Compute Engine.
+In this guide, I’ll show you how to deploy a Node.js application with Express and MongoDB using GCP’s Compute Engine.
 Let’s get started!

-Step 1: Login to GCP
+## Step 1: Login to GCP
 Open Google Cloud Console.
 Log in using your GCP credentials.

-Step 2: Create a Virtual Machine (VM)
+## Step 2: Create a Virtual Machine (VM)
 Search for Compute Engine in the GCP search bar.
 Click on VM Instances → Create Instance.
 Provide the required details: